chris-greening/chris-greening-blog/posts/Connecting to a relational database using SQLAlchemy and Python/README.md

 DATABASE_URL = "postgresql+pg8000://user:pa$$w0rd@12.34.56.789/mydatabase?charset=utf8mb4
 ```

-For additional information and usecases regarding the database URL, feel free to check out some of the [official SQLAlchemy documentation](https://docs.sqlalchemy.org/en/14/core/engines.html#database-urls) on the subject!
+For **additional information** and usecases regarding the database URL, feel free to check out some of the [official SQLAlchemy documentation](https://docs.sqlalchemy.org/en/14/core/engines.html#database-urls) on the subject!

-_:exclamation: IMPORTANT :exclamation:: Publicly exposing your database to the internet and/or establishing unencrypted connections opens up attack vectors that make your database and application vulnerable._
+_:exclamation: IMPORTANT :exclamation:: Publicly exposing your database to the internet and/or establishing unencrypted connections opens up **attack vectors** that make your database and application vulnerable._

-_Reminder that this tutorial is not an exhaustive guide on setting up a secure production environment._
+_Reminder that this tutorial is **NOT** an exhaustive guide for setting up a secure production environment._

 ---